 You can apply to Awards For All Scotland if you are a not for profit / voluntary or community group, social enterprise, community council, school or statutory body.

 We will fund a range of projects which involve bringing local people together, helping people learn, improving local spaces and getting people more active.

-The programme is a partnership between the Big Lottery Fund Scotland and sportscotland.
+The programme is a partnership between the Big Lottery Fund Scotland, sportscotland and Creative Scotland

 Before you submit your application to us, please read our blog to help make your application complete.
 We can only make a decision on your application when it is fully complete.